Research ethics glossary

 Notes: Children and people with a mental health or neurological condition may be judged competent or incompetent in any particular situation.
 They are amongst those people whose ability to give free and informed consent is in question.

 complex ethical issues: These are issues that mean that the project is classed as having higher risk.
 Such issues could include (but are not limited to) recruitment of people whose ability to give free and informed consent is in question, risk to participants of criminal prosecution or use of deception methodology.
-Projects with complex ethical issues must apply for ethical review to the appropriate subcommittee using the correct full application form.
 For more information please see the subcommittee process pages, accessed from the Where and how to apply page.

 See also straightforward ethical issues